UIElement Docs Version 0.12.0

 js

-Every UIElement component must be registered with a valid custom tag name (two or more words joined with -) using .define().
+Every UIElement component must be registered with a valid custom element tag name (two or more words joined with -) as the first parameter.

 Using the Custom Element in HTML